Mara Schiavocampo

-Mara Schiavocampo (/skiːɑːvoʊˈkɑːmpoʊ/ skee-ah-voh-KAHM-poh), also Mara S. Campo, (born September 28, 1979) is a four-time Emmy Award-winning journalist, podcast host, and Executive Producer.
-Mara is the host of TV One's investigative show "Fatal Attraction: Last Words".
+Mara Schiavocampo (/skiːɑːvoʊˈkɑːmpoʊ/ skee-ah-voh-KAHM-poh), also known as Mara S. Campo, (born September 28, 1979) is a four-time Emmy Award-winning journalist, podcast host, and Executive Producer.
+Schiavocampo is the host of TV One's investigative show "Fatal Attraction: Last Words".
 She is also the anchor of Revolt TV's special reports and investigations.
-Mara frequently appears on cable news as a commentator and analyst, focusing mainly on issues of race and culture.
+Schiavocampo frequently appears on cable news as a commentator and analyst, focusing mainly on issues of race and culture.

-Mara is one of the highest charting Black podcasters in the country.
+Schiavocampo is one of the highest charting Black podcasters in the country.
 She was the Executive Producer and Host of the wellness and beauty podcast "The Trend Reporter" (iHeart Media), which twice reached #1 on the iTunes Fashion and Beauty charts.
 The podcast ran for two seasons.
-Mara is also the creator, Executive producer, and co-host of the podcast "Run Tell This", which features prominent Black journalists discussing news and current events.
+Schiavocampo is also the creator, Executive producer, and co-host of the podcast "Run Tell This", which features prominent Black journalists discussing news and current events.

-Mara spent 11 years in network television as a Correspondent and Anchor.
-Mara worked as a Correspondent for "Good Morning America" and ABC News from 2014 to 2018.
-Before that, she was a Correspondent and Anchor for NBC News.
+Schiavocampo spent 11 years in network television as a correspondent and anchor.
+Schiavocampo worked as a correspondent for "Good Morning America" and ABC News from 2014 to 2018.
+Before that, she was a correspondent and anchor for NBC News.
 She was an anchor for Early Today on NBC and for First Look on MSNBC and was an NBC News correspondent.

-Mara was a pioneer of digital journalism and the first digital correspondent in network news.
+Schiavocampo was a pioneer of digital journalism and the first digital correspondent in network news.